Is There a Market for Quality?

 George Jessel

-It’s human nature; most people are wired to be cheap; to look for mass-market products at the lowest price.
-There’s evidence of it at every turn: Walmart, Dollar Store, Cricket Wireless, Kia, McDonalds, Taco Bell, the examples are endless.
+We know there’s going to be a large percentage of consumers that are going to clamor for the lowest price; it’s human nature.
+Lots of people are wired to be cheap; to look for mass-marketed products at the lowest possible price.
+There’s evidence of it at every turn: Walmart, Dollar Store, Cricket Wireless, McDonalds, Taco Bell, the examples are endless.
 Inferior-quality products at bargain-basement prices.

 There’s a common mistake we all make when we start our businesses: we don’t give enough thought to what type of quality we’re going to provide or how much we’re going to charge for our products.